mmsaki/zero-knowledge/examples/zk_hash_preImage/readme.md

 }
 ```

 Note that we now compare the result fo `sha256packed` with hard-coded correct solution defined by Victor.
-These lines we added are assertions where the veifier will not accept a proof where these constraints were not satisfied.
+These lines we added are assertions where the verifier will not accept a proof where these constraints were not satisfied.
 Clearly, this program only returns 1 if all of the computed bits are equal.

 2. So, after writing the program.
 Victor is now ready to compile the code.